01 of 12

 Lawn edging can improve your yard aesthetically, but separating your grass from a flower border also has practical benefits.
 Many kinds of grass spread via stolons (surface runners).
 Without lawn edging, you'll be constantly pulling grass out of your flower beds.
 Also, if you have mulch in your planting bed, edging is one of best ways to contain the mulch and keep it from spilling into the yard.
 When installing lawn edging, it's a great idea to take it a step further and install a mowing strip next to the edging.
 The perfect product for a mowing strip is concrete edging pavers.

-The difference between mowing strips and other kinds of edging is that the pavers in mowing strips are sunk into the ground so that their upper surfaces are flush with the ground.
-When mowing the grass, you run the wheels on one side of your mower right on top of the mowing strip.
-This allows you to mow borders up-close, so as to avoid having to go back later with a string trimmer and cut the grass that you otherwise would have missed.
-Thus mowing strips reduce landscape maintenance.
+A mowing strip is a narrow row of pavers (or other material) separating a planting bed from a lawn.
+But the difference between mowing strips and other kinds of edging is that the pavers in mowing strips are sunk into the ground so that their upper surfaces are flush with, or slightly above, the surrounding ground.
+When mowing the grass, you run the two wheels on one side of your mower right on top of the mowing strip, eliminating the need for trimming.
+It's a simple efficiency measure that saves many hours of landscape maintenance in the long run.Continue to 2 of 12 below.

 - Carpenter's level